lewangdev/youtube-drive/README.md

 Another file I uploaded to YouTube is [painting.jpg](https://github.com/lewangdev/youtube-drive/blob/main/examples/painting.jpg), it produces a video of size 127.5MB, and the original size is 476KB.
 The video can be viewed at https://youtu.be/gKhXk3IGW2s.

+I use opencv to produce mp4 video, if use ffmpeg with optimizing directly, the video maybe compress to a more smaller size.

+**AGAIN:** It is a silly idea, just for fun.

 ## Installation

+**Notice**:

+- I only test with **Python 3.8 & 3.9** on **MacOS** with ffmpeg installed.
+- If it works on your system, please feel free to let me know.
+Thanks.

 For development: